Chidonkenny/LILLY-STORE-SALES-ANALYSIS/README.md

 Preparation: The data was cleaned and organised in Excel before analysis.

-Tools: Microsoft Excel, PivotTables, PivotCharts, and Dashboard.
+Tools: Microsoft Excel, Power query, PivotTables, PivotCharts, and Dashboard.

 Data availability: The dataset was provided by lilly store to help understand their sales performance.